 8. The narration is about an event that may have been witnessed by many but reported by only one.
 For instance, Asma bint Amees reports that once the sun returned from the course of setting in the West for Caliph Ali or that the dawn delayed its appearance because Bilal did not give azan (call to prayer).

 9. The narration that uses offensive or grammatically wrong language with meaningless statements.

-10. Narrations that promise bigger rewards or punishment for smaller acts.
-For instance the narration that says that anyone who offers two units of prayer will get 70,000 homes with 70,000 rooms in every home, 70,000 platforms in each room and 70,000 maidens on each of the platforms
+10. Narrations that promise bigger rewards or punishment for more minor acts.
+For instance the, narration that says that anyone who offers two units of prayer will get 70,000 homes with 70,000 rooms in every home, 70,000 platforms in each room, and 70,000 maidens on each of the platforms

 11. Narrations that equate even a minor virtuous act with the reward of Hajj and Umra.

 12. Narrations that promise the status of prophets or the reward given to the prophets for minor acts of virtue.
-For instance one Noah bin Abi Aasma was exposed for concocting statements attributed to the prophet.
-When asked why he did that, he admitted that the purpose of concocting these narrations was noble because “when I realized that people had forsaken the Quran and I concocted ahadith to motivate people to focus on the divine guidance and to earn the supposed reward by starting to read the Quran.”
-Similarly, there are narrations that refer to prohibiting smoking tobacco or hookah or coffee.
+For instance, one Noah bin Abi Aasma was exposed for concocting statements attributed to the Prophet.
+When asked why he did that, he admitted that the purpose of inventing these narrations was noble because "when I realized that people had forsaken the Quran, I concocted ahadith to motivate people to focus on the divine guidance and to earn the supposed reward by starting to read the Quran."
+Similarly, some narrations refer to prohibiting smoking tobacco or hookah, or coffee.

 13. Narrations that relied on dreams to attribute statements to the Prophet without mentioning their dreams

 14. Narrations reported by the courtiers of kings and rulers supporting their behavior and actions.

 15. Narrations that include meaningful proverbs famous in other cultures attributed to the Prophet enhance his effectiveness.